jmuzsik/writings/random/bicameral-mind.md

-# lots of words

-But since the theory of evolution, it has bared itself into a more scientific question.
-It has become the problem of the origin of mind, or, more specifically, the origin of consciousness in evolution.
-(Location 85)

-It states that the succession of subjective states that we feel in introspection has a continuity that stretches all the way back through phylogenetic evolution and beyond into a fundamental property of interacting matter.
-(Location 92)

-If an animal could modify its behavior on the basis of its experience, it must be having an experience; it must be conscious.
-Thus, if one wished to study the evolution of consciousness, one simply studied the evolution of learning.
-(Location 128)

-Many tough-minded experimentalists still agree with Herbert Spencer that such a downgrading of consciousness is the only view that is consistent with straight evolutionary theory.
-Animals are evolved; nervous systems and their mechanical reflexes increase in complexity; when some unspecified degree of nervous complexity is reached, consciousness appears, and so begins its futile course as a helpless spectator of cosmic events.
-What we do is completely controlled by the wiring diagram of the brain and its reflexes to external stimuli.
-Consciousness is not more than the heat given off by the wires, a mere epiphenomenon.
-Conscious feelings, as Hodgson put it, are mere colors laid on the surface of a mosaic which is held together by its stones, not by the colors.9 Or as Huxley insisted in a famous essay, “we are conscious automata.”
-(Location 184)

-Its main idea is a metaphor: Just as the property of wetness cannot be derived from the properties of hydrogen and oxygen alone, so consciousness emerged at some point in evolution in a way underivable from its constituent parts.
-(Location 205)

-But it has recorded everywhere and in large the enormous influence which the doctrine that consciousness does not exist has had on psychology in this century.
-And this is behaviorism.
-(Location 230)

-How often in our frustrations with trying to solve the mysteries of mind do we comfort our questions with anatomy, real or fancied, and think of a thought as a particular neuron or a mood as a particular neurotransmitter!
-(Location 260)

-All we have to do is to find those parts of the brain that are responsible for consciousness, then trace out their anatomical evolution, and we will solve the problem of the origin of consciousness.
-Moreover, if we study the behavior of present-day species corresponding to various stages in the development of these neurological structures, we will be able at last to reveal with experimental exactness just what consciousness basically is.
-(Location 267)

-Now this sounds like an excellent scientific program.
-Ever since Descartes chose the brain’s pineal body as the seat of consciousness and was roundly refuted by the physiologists of his day, there has been a fervent if often superficial search for where in the brain consciousness exists.15 And the search is still on.
-(Location 270)

-At the present, a plausible nominee for the neural substrate of consciousness is one of the most important neurological discoveries of our time.
-This is that tangle of tiny internuncial neurons called the reticular formation, which has long lain hidden and unsuspected in the brainstem.
-It extends from the top of the spinal cord through the brainstem on up into the thalamus and hypothalamus, attracting collaterals from sensory and motor nerves, almost like a system of wire-tabs on the communication lines that pass near it.
-But this is not all.
-It also has direct lines of command to half a dozen major areas of the cortex and probably all the nuclei of the brainstem, as well as sending fibers down the spinal cord where it influences the peripheral sensory and motor systems.
-Its function is to sensitize or “awaken” selected nervous circuits and desensitize others, such that those who pioneered in this work christened it “the waking brain.”
-(Location 273)

-It turns out to be one of the oldest parts of the nervous system.
-Indeed, a good case could be made that this is the very oldest part of the nervous system, around which the more orderly, more specific, and more highly (Location 288)

-Consciousness is a much smaller part of our mental life than we are conscious of, because we cannot be conscious of what we are not conscious of.
-How simple that is to say; how difficult to appreciate!
-It is like asking a flashlight in a dark room to search around for something that does not have any light shining upon it.
-The flashlight, since there is light in whatever direction it turns, would have to conclude that there is light everywhere.
-And so consciousness can seem to pervade all mentality when actually it does not.
-(Location 336)

-We are thus conscious less of the time than we think, because we cannot be conscious of when we are not conscious.
-(Location 353)

-Conscious retrospection is not the retrieval of images, but the retrieval of what you have been conscious of before,5 and the reworking of these elements into rational or plausible patterns.
-(Location 410)

 Every weary wayfarer after miles under the hot sun has seen a tree.
 So has every cat, squirrel, and chipmunk when chased by a dog.
 The bee has a concept of a flower, the eagle a concept of a sheer-faced rocky ledge, as a nesting thrush has a concept of a crotch of upper branch awninged with green leaves.
 Concepts are simply classes of behaviorally equivalent things.
 Root concepts are prior to experience.
 They are fundamental to the aptic structures that allow behavior to occur at all.
 (Location 439)

 If a distinct kind of music is played while you are eating a particularly delicious lunch, the next time you hear the music you will like its sounds slightly more and even have a little more saliva in your mouth.
 The music has become a signal for pleasure which mixes with your judgment.
 (Location 463)